cmansley/cmansley.github.com/_posts/2013-01-01-mental-models.md

 gets things wrong at the same time, which you can and should read [here][1] (or [here][2]).
 Go read it, I'll wait.

-This disucssion resonated with me on several levels.
+This discussion resonated with me on several levels.
 In computer science, we heavily rely on abstractions to make computations possible.
 Often, we develop mental models for how a particlar situation will unravel in the underlying abstractions.
 So, the